Athletes Who Weren’t Hurt and Refused to Play

 15. Zion Williamson

 We could care not less what the company line from the New Orleans Pelicans has been over the last year.
-The foot surgery the franchise said kept star forward and former No. 1 overall draft pick Zion Williamson out for the 2021-22 season was a fugazi excuse from the start.
+The foot surgery the franchise said kept star forward and former No. 1 overall draft pick Zion Williamson out for the 2021-22 season was a fugazi excuse from the start, as were the myriad of health concerns that kept him out for most of 2022-23.

 The facts are much more embarrassing for Williamson — and for the team he plays for.
 He didn't tell the team about the foot injury until right before training camp started, and when he did show up to let them know, it appeared as if he'd put on around 50 pounds from the previous season.
 Maybe more.
 It was a ridiculous lie.
 And the Pelicans still made the playoffs without their best player.